Transparent Replication Using Metaprogramming in Cyan: Related Work

 Chlipala~\cite{chlipala2013bedrock} shows a proposal for using metaprogramming to perform source code validations at compile time using macros.
 Inspecting the source code for problems during compilation increases the application performance, because it is unhindered by run-time validations.
-Mekruksavanich~\cite{mekruksavanich2012analytical} proposes a similar in which metaprogramming is used to detect defects in object-oriented programs, by the use of software components capable of describe and identify such defects.
+Mekruksavanich~\cite{mekruksavanich2012analytical} proposes similar validations in which metaprogramming is used to detect defects in object-oriented programs by the use of software components capable of describing and identifying such defects.
 Both these works tackle different problems from the ones described in this paper, but both show the benefits of the use of metaprogramming as an aid in the development of correct programs.

 Compiler directives, have been successfully used to accelerate the creation of parallel programs.
 OpenMP~\cite{dagum1998openmp} aims to ease the conversion of legacy centralized C++ and Fortran code into portable shared-memory parallel code.
 OpenACC~\cite{wienke2012openacc} uses the same approach of compiler directive annotated code to offload some compute intensive tasks to accelerator devices such as general-purpose graphic processing units (GPGPUs).
 Both approaches simplify the task of producing parallel code, but still require a considerable knowledge of the programmer about how parallel programs work.
-We use metaobjects in a more simple way and aim to completely shield the programmer from details about the distributed programming model that is used.
-Currently we block the occurrence of invalid non-deterministic method calls and intend in the future to transparently replace this calls with deterministic counterparts.
+We use metaobjects in a simpler way and aim to completely shield the programmer from details about the distributed programming model that is used.
+Currently we block the occurrence of invalid nondeterministic method calls and intend in the future to extend detection to other types of consistency violations.